RobinHYuan/ELEC291-LAB6/README.md

 ### Extra Features:

 1. DHT11 senor is used to provide humidity and temperature readings
-2. LCD will refresh the readings every minute
+2. LCD will refresh the readings every second
 3. Mutiple readings are proivided, which are current temperature/humidity, thier historical maximum and minimum values respectively
 4. Push-Button allows the users to cylce through the readings
 5. Calibratable LM355 sesnor is used to ensure accurate temperature readings